Marko Tajčević: Biography

-Born in Osijek, Austro-Hungarian Empire, his music education began with violin studies at the "Croatian Music Institution" at the time the First World War broke out in Europe, under the tutelage of Blagoje Bersa.
-In 1920 he went to Prague for further music studies where he studied composition with Vaclav Stepan.
+Born in Osijek, Kingdom of Croatia-Slavonia, Austro-Hungarian Empire (today Croatia), Tajčević studied violin at the Croatian Music Institution under the tutelage of Blagoje Bersa.
+In 1920, he went to Prague where he studied composition with Vaclav Stepan.
 Due his poor financial situation, he was forced to leave Prague after a year.
 For a short period of time, he spent some time in Vienna where he took lessons with Joseph Marx and Max Springer.
 He then returned to his country to complete his studies.

 In Zagreb together with three other composers, Tajčević prepared a concert in the series “Naša pucka lirika” (Our Folklore), which started in 1923.
 For this concert each of the composers wrote new songs for voice and piano based on folk music.
 Tajčević composed six songs for this occasion and the performance of one of them was so successful that the audience asked for encores four times during that same evening.

 During the period 1924-40, Tajčević worked in Zagreb as a teacher.
 Teaching was Tajčević’s life career, intermingled with composing, conducting, and writing articles and music critiques.
 With other colleagues from Zagreb, he helped form the Lisinski Music School.
 Apart from teaching in school and composing, Tajcevic was very active as a choral conductor, leading numerous choirs including “Balkan”, “Srpsko pevacko društvo”, and “Sloga” before moving to Belgrade in 1940, where he continued his conducting activity.
 His last concert as a choir conductor was in 1945 with the Central Choir of Belgrade, which had just been freed from the Germans.
 Moving to Belgrade did not stop Tajčević in his teaching career, for in 1945 he became a professor of theory and composition at the Belgrade Academy of Music.
 Tajčević wrote music critiques from 1922 (while he was still in Zagreb), until 1955.
 They were published in magazines and newspapers such as Obzor, Rijec, Pokret, Vijenac, Jutarnji list, Zvuk, and Politika.
 Marko Tajčević died and was buried in Belgrade in 1984.